North-Wyke-Farm-Platform/NWFP-API-Demo/README.md

 - API_EMAIL
 - API_PASSWORD

-To run the sample you can
+To run the sample you can use Google Colab.
 ## How to Use Google Colab with GitHub

 You can use Google Colab with GitHub to run the Jupyter samples included here.
 Follow these steps: